Enter your headline here

 Lufthansa Technik reports that it signed more than 1,000 new contracts last year and generated 8 billion euros in new business.
 According to the information, 174 contracts have already been signed in the first quarter of the current year.

 The number of employees is also rising steadily.
 At the end of March 2024, Lufthansa Technik had 23,000 employees.
-Within one year, the company was able to hire 2,000 new employees.
+The company was able to hire 2,000 new employees within a year.
 This is a sign of the company's attractiveness.
 The number of employees is also expected to grow by four digits in 2024.
 However, rising personnel costs are an important issue, particularly in Germany.

 Search